max7im-prog/mini-PGW/README.md

 ## Testing

-to run tests, after building the project, go to project's root and run:
+To run tests, after building the project, go to project's root and run:

 ```bash
 cd ./build